Patrick Aziza: Later career

 Aziza was required by President Olusegun Obasanjo to retire from the army in June 1999 after the return to democracy with the Nigerian Fourth Republic, along with other former military administrators.

 In October 2000, he appeared before the Oputa panel on violation of human rights sitting in Abuja, investigating the Special Military Tribunal that sentenced Obasanjo to jail over the alleged 1995 coup.

 He denied ordering torture in connection with the tribunal.

 In July 2001, the Justice Michael Edem Commission on the Cocoa Export Levy and Cocoa Buffer Stock Funds indicted Aziza for wrongly appropriating money while Minister of Trade and Tourism.

 Aziza became engaged in private business, and also a successful amateur golfer.

 He was given the chieftaincy title of Ajaguna of Okukuland by the Olokuku of Okuku, Osun State, also Azizokpe of Okpe by the Orodje of Okpe kingdom Delta state and was named a Commander of the Federal Republic.

-Until his death, he was the president General of Urhobo Progress Union (UPU) a social cultural ethnic organisation of the Urhobo people.
+Until his death, he was the president General of Urhobo Progress Union (UPU) a social cultural organisation of the Urhobo people.

 Aziza died of cancer on 16 August 2014 at the age of 66.